 The first development involves the increased availability of data.
 It is said that the volume of available data in recent years has doubled every two or three years.
 Perhaps even more importantly, the available data now has various different sources.
 While in the past insurance companies had to rely mostly on the answers they received in response to specific questionnaires and on statistical data, the technical developments in recent years have allowed for much broader sources of data.
 Social media and other third parties are now providing data independent of customers.
 Wikipedia and other open-source data also allow for a much more efficient gathering of information.
 Finally, customers are providing data through their own devices, be it at home, in the car, by mobile phone, etc.

-The volume of data as such is not decisive, rather the ability to analyse and draw conclusions.
+The volume of data as such is not decisive, rather the ability to analyze and draw conclusions.
 New technologies, such as the use of algorithms and artificial intelligence, provide efficient tools for this.

 In particular, the second mentioned aspect creates disruption.
 Incumbent insurers are confronted with the fact that either they need to invest in acquiring the respective technical capabilities or they need to liaise with third-party providers.
 In addition, they are faced with new competition by new companies targeting specific markets.
 While many of the new providers are focusing on certain aspects of the insurance value chain, there are also new full-fledged insurance companies.